JSaumat/miniproject4JoseSaumat/README.md

 ## Description

-This project will be using a combination of Flaskr, BootStrap, HTML, and CSS to create a mini website.
+This project will be using a combination of Django, BootStrap, HTML/Jinja, and CSS to create a mini website.

 ## Getting Started

 First clone the repository into your preferred IDE.
-Make sure to also create a virtual environment for the project.
+Make sure to also create a virtual environment for the project if your IDE does not automatically create one for you.

 ### Dependencies